Jumex: History

-The origins of Jumex lie with Fruit and Juice Packing, Inc. (Empacadora de Frutas y Jugos, S.A.) and its Frugo brand, which was founded on April 27, 1961.
+The origins of Jumex lie with Empacadora de Frutas y Jugos, S.A.
+(Fruit and Juice Packing Industry, Inc.) and its Frugo brand, which was founded on April 27, 1961.
 Grupo Jumex began with the vision of Don Eugenio López Rodea, who managed to bottle the first apple nectar in a can of 350-milliliter on June 6, 1961.
-With the support of his family and community, Jumex was born with only 20 workers and now it has approximately 4000 workers.
+With the support of his family and community, Jumex was born with only 20 workers and now it has over 4000 workers.
 The first flavors were apricot, apple, guava, mango, pear, plum and tamarind; today several additional flavors and blends are offered under its brands.
 The actual Jumex brand and its "little blue can" was introduced in 1964.
 The current company associated with Jumex and other popular beverage brands is the Jumex Group, which consists of Frugosa, Botemex, Jugomex, Alijumex, Vilore Services Corp., Vilore Services, and Vilore Foods, Inc. (U.S.) Jumex is associated with the Mexican foods company La Costeña.

 In 2013, Jumex acquired Kern's.